DranovEgor/lstm-yandex-stocks/README.md

 ## 📊 Sample Results

+Prediction outputs are saved in `/predictions` directory:
+- 📊 `*.png`: Prediction visualization plots
-To view the result, go to the predictions folder.
-Plots and a CSV-file with values for the next 10 days are presented.
+- 📄 `*.csv`: Forecasted values for next 10 days

 ## 📝 Logging

-The plots folder contains the loss values ​​during the training process, obtained using MLflow.
+All training metrics are automatically logged using MLflow.
+The results are organized in plots.

 ## 📧 Contact